martyvona/ArduMon/README.md

 ArduMon also
 * is header only
 * is 8 bit AVR compatible
-* supports ESP32 and STM32
+* supports AVR, ESP32, and STM32 Arduino compatible boards
-* can be built for the native host (OS X or Linux)
+* can optionally also be built for PC: OS X, Linux, [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install)
 * can have a relatively low memory footprint (configurable)
 * uses no heap allocations.